SynBioHub/synbiohub2-mkdocs/docs/2_micro_guides/searching_for_info.md

 | Collections| You may select any number of collections based on your convenience.
 To select a collection, click on the value attribute of the collection and select it from the dropdown menu. |
 | Customizable Filters | You may apply customized filters for the design you want to search for.
 For that purpose, click **add filter**, and a dropdown menu will appear having various parameters for filtering.
 These parameters are basically the properties for filtering the records.
 Select the property that you want your record to be filtered by, and then click on filter.
 This shall reload the page, and then select the value of the filter from the dropdown on the right-hand side.
 You may provide as many as 5 customized filters, which are optional. |

 After selecting the desired options for performing a search using advanced parameters, click **search**.
-This will return the records after comprehending all the details that you\'ve entered.
+This will return the records after comprehending all the details that you've entered.

 - Just below, there is an option to create a **new collection** as well.
 If you wish to create a collection from your search results, you need to fill in the following items: